 1. Step Up Exfoliation

 It’s more important than ever to shed the dead skin cells that clog your pores and dull your skin during wintertime.
 When there is a buildup of dead skin, moisture cannot penetrate.
 Find a gentle exfoliant to slough away the excess and promote cell turnover.
-Use our Retinol Skin Conditioner on a regular basis for glowing, winter-resistant skin.
+Use our Luxe Retinol serum on a regular basis for glowing, winter-resistant skin.

 2. Lower the Temp